OffDynamicsRL/off-dynamics-rl/README.md

 Our repository is licensed under the MIT licence.
 The adopted Gym environments and mujoco-py are also licensed under the MIT License.
 For the D4RL library (including the Antmaze domain and the Adroit domain, and offline datasets), all datasets are licensed under the Creative Commons Attribution 4.0 License (CC BY), and code is licensed under the Apache 2.0 License.

+## Update Log

+2024/11/22 We now include the implementation of IGDF in the offline-offline setting.

+2024/11/15 We have uploaded a revised version of `hopper_kinematic_legjnt_medium_medium.hdf5` due to a bug in dataset collection.
+Please kindly report any bugs or issues you found in this repo.

 ## TODO

 We plan to support more real-world robotic environments and include implementations of recent off-dynamics RL algorithms.